actions/first-interaction/README.md

 An action for filtering pull requests (PRs) and issues from first-time contributors.

+## Breaking Changes in v3.0.0

+Version 3.0.0 introduces breaking changes:
+- If you're using a self-hosted runner, ensure it's on version on [v2.327.1](https://github.com/actions/runner/releases/tag/v2.327.1) or later

 When a first-time contributor opens a PR or issue, this action will add a comment to the PR or issue with a message of your choice.
 This action is useful for welcoming first-time contributors to your project and providing them with